-- (1) Audit fees were attributable to the annual audit of our consolidated financial statements and internal control over financial reporting in compliance with regulatory requirements under the Sarbanes-Oxley Act and reviews of condensed consolidated financial statements included in quarterly reports on Forms 10-Q. - (2) Audit-related fees consisted primarily of accounting services related to SEC registration statements. - (3) BPM did not provide any non-audit or other services other than those reported under "Audit Fees" and "Audit Related Fees."
+- (1) Audit fees consisted of fees for professional services rendered for the audit of our annual consolidated financial statements, including the audit of our internal control over financial reporting in compliance with regulatory requirements under the Sarbanes-Oxley Act, review of our quarterly financial statements and services normally provided in connection with statutory and regulatory filings. - (2) Audit-related fees consisted of fees related to the issuance of SEC registration statements and accounting advisory services. - (3) BPM did not provide any non-audit or other services other than those reported under "Audit Fees" and "Audit Related Fees."

-For fiscal 2011 and 2010, 100% of the audit and audit-related services provided to us by BPM were pre-approved by the Audit Committee in accordance with the guidelines described above.
+For fiscal 2012 and 2011, 100% of the audit and audit-related services provided to us by BPM were pre-approved by the Audit Committee in accordance with the guidelines described above.